lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 - Example: Scanning electronic patient records (EPR) to determine if the right claims were made for insurance re-imbursement is considered ethical.

+If data is used in an ethically acceptable way, almost by definition, it is also not used in a corruptive way.

 ## Un-ethical data use